shenhai-ran/Boatlogs/content/search.md

 ---
 title: "Search"
 layout: "search"
-summary: "Search for posts on Boatlogs"
+summary: "Search for posts on Boat/-Logs"
 placeholder: "Search for posts, topics, or anything else..."
 ---